 What is Modern Art?

-Rather than adhering to realism, modern artists explored abstraction, unconventional techniques, and bold color theories.
-While oil painting remained prevalent, artists also experimented with collage, mixed media, and early photography, expanding the boundaries of artistic practice.
-The period gave rise to some of the most influential movements in art history, including Impressionism, Cubism, Surrealism, and Abstract Expressionism—each pushing artistic innovation further.
+Rather than chasing realism, modern artists dove into abstraction, unconventional techniques, and bold color theories that had never been tried before.
+Oil painting remained widely used, but artists also began experimenting with collage, mixed media, and early photography, steadily expanding what art could even be.
+This period gave rise to some of the most influential movements in all of art history.
+Impressionism, Cubism, Surrealism, Abstract Expressionism, each one pushing the boundaries further than the last.

 Notable Artists and Works